Welcome to life as an international student in Melbourne!

 Universities in Melbourne

 Melbourne is home to eight universities in the QS World University Rankings for 2019.
-So it’s worth checking out the best universities in Melbourne 2019 to get a gage on the right Melbourne university for you.
+So it’s worth checking out the best universities in Melbourne 2019 to get a gauge on the right Melbourne university for you.

 Your university will provide you with a world of opportunities to help you get involved and settled once you arrive.
 Enter O-Week!
 Universities in Australia plan orientation weeks, known as ‘O-Weeks’, to help you get familiar with the university and get to know other students.
 They generally run in the last week of February before semester starts, but make sure you check your university’s O-Week schedule so you don’t miss out!